Verschuur95/BIMP_SegmentationInterpolation/README.md

 Segmentation with the dHCP structural pipeline appears visually similar to segmentation with MANTiS in motion-affected scans (Figure 3 below vs. Figure 4 of main document) and in interpolated scans (Figure 4 below vs. Figure 5 of main document).

-a scan with motion artifacts and an interpolated scan appear similar using the dHCP structural pipeline as compared to MANTiS segmentation.

 ![dHCPpipeline_nomotion](dHCPpipeline_nomotion.png)

 _Figure 2: Segmentation of a scan without motion artifacts using dHCP structural pipeline.
 Please note that color coding is different from figures in the main document._